Tottenham close to agreement with Brentford over Thomas Frank appointment

 Discussions continued into Tuesday and centred on Frank’s contract at Brentford, which runs until the summer of 2027 and contains a release clause reported to be in the region of £10million.

-Talks are set to enter Wednesday, but an agreement between Spurs and Brentford over a compensation package to appoint Frank is close, PA understands.
+Talks have continued into Wednesday, but an agreement between Spurs and Brentford over a compensation package to appoint Frank is close, PA understands.

-Further progress is required over Frank’s backroom staff and how many will follow the Danish coach to Tottenham.
+Further progress is required over Frank’s backroom staff and how many will follow the Dane to Tottenham.

 The 51-year-old would take over a Spurs side which won the Europa League last month but finished 17th in the Premier League.